Skip to Content

 • Vegetable peeler.

-• Sieve or colander if you are using frozen peas.
+• A sieve or colander (if you are using frozen peas).

 • Serving and serving spoons.